Bearwick/trdk1-graph-nesta/README.md

 npm install
 npm start
 ```
+Opens [http://localhost:3000](http://localhost:3000) to view Graph-Nesta in your browser.

 ### Mock Database
 By running the commands in `Backend` above, a mock database is set up using docker.
 The mock database contains some data-related problems and some initial users.